Dan / Dannielle Owens-Reid

 About Dan / Dannielle Owens-Reid

 Dan Owens is a talent manager and inclusivity consultant based out of Los Angeles.
 In 2010, Dan created the blog "Lesbians Who Look Like Justin Bieber" which miraculously led to their running social media for Virgin Mobile on tour with Lady Gaga and co-founding the LGBTQ youth organization, Everyone is Gay.
-Their book "This is a Book for Parents of Gay Kids" was released in 2015.
+Their book "This is a Book for Parents of Gay Kids" was released by Chronicle Books in 2015.
 Since 2011, Dan has spoken at over 150 universities in the US and Canada, led business/staff training, faculty/admin training, and student led organizational consulting.
 Dan has a history working with artists, creatives, and big brands to handle social media consulting, brand messaging, media training, and overall brand expansion.
 Dan Owens MGMT is a talent company focused on managing creatives who are working toward active change in queer and trans spaces, mental health, and racial justice.